Preventing diseases in backyard poultry

 - don’t let your birds mix with wild birds

-- don’t let your birds’ feed and water become contaminated by droppings or other animal waste
+- don’t let your birds’ feed and water become contaminated by wild bird droppings or other animal waste

 - ensure your birds’ drinking water is town, bore or chlorinated